The best device for your care teams on their daily grind

 is at the palm of their hands.

-Mobile devices are now on par or now even considered to be more powerful than desktop computers.
+Care Mobility applications are now on par or now even considered to be more powerful than desktop computers.
 Smartphones are portable, capable of processing a sizeable amount of data and offer multitasking capability at any given time.
 It’s no wonder that the emergence of smartphones in the market paved the way for disruptions in every industry.

 The use of mobile phones for the Aged Care, Home Care and Retirement Industry has a multitude of benefits for all stakeholders to enjoy.
 From reporting, communication, service delivery or staff management, here are some reasons why you need mobility to boost your Aged Care and Home Care Success.

 The retiring baby boomer generation requires a different type and level of care compared to their predecessors.
 They have more time for retirement and seek more independence.
 5.5 million baby boomers in Australia hold more than half of the country’s wealth.
 They have the buying power to get quality products and services their hard earned money can buy.

 Paper-based record keeping is not enough to keep up with the growing demand.
 Using Smartphones, staff members can receive notifications and details for service and product requests on the go with care mobility applications.
 For field carers, they can track KM travelled with the latest maps and GPS technology.
 After completing their tasks, carers can send reports to both the care organisation and the client’s primary carers.
 Customer Satisfaction guaranteed!